Stuck, Submerged, or Sunk Recovery

 What is not included in the recovery service?

-The service covers extraction and placement on dry land, but does not include towing to another location, mechanical repair, or disposal of the object once it has been recovered.
+The service covers extraction and placement on dry land, but maintenance or repairs to equipment, but we do tow and dispose of objects once recovered.

-Craig's Handyman & Demolition operates throughout White Springs and surrounding waterways, and the crew is familiar with the river access points and soft-bank conditions common to the area.
+Craig's Home, Dock, and Pier Demolition Services operates throughout entire US, and the crew is familiar with the river and ocean access points and soft-bank conditions common to the area.
 If you need something pulled from the water or freed from a location you cannot reach on your own, reach out to discuss the site and the equipment required.